-The Company has an undrawn \$5,000 demand revolving credit facility.
-Interest is payable monthly on amounts drawn and is based on either the lender's prime rate, US base rate loans, Bankers' Acceptance rates, plus applicable margins.
+The Company has an undrawn \$5,000 demand revolving credit facility (the "Demand Facility"), which is unchanged from December 31, 2023.

-The credit facility is available to the Company for working capital purposes, and amounts drawn against it are recorded as bank indebtedness offset by any excess cash balances.
+Interest on the Demand Facility is payable monthly on amounts drawn and is based on either the lender's prime rate, US Base rate loans, Bankers' Acceptance rates, plus applicable margins.
+The Demand Facility is available to the Company for working capital purposes, and amounts drawn against it are recorded as long-term debt.
 The Company can repay, without penalty, advances under the facility.
-The facility is secured by a general security agreement on all of the assets of the Company, Pason Systems Corp. and Pason Systems USA Corp.
+The Demand Facility is secured by a general security agreement on the assets of the Company, Pason Systems Corp., and Pason Systems USA Corp.